RallyRonnie/print-feature-cards/README.md

 Region
 Formatting

+* There are two filters on the page -- one that uses dropdowns for fields, operator and values and another that lets you build a query by hand.
+If you use the manual one (with the Q), then it disables the other filter button and uses only the manual one.
+You can get rid of the manual one by clicking the button and putting an empty query in (then the filter button takes over again).
+** There is not a syntax checker, it'll provide the failure message that comes back from the server

 ## Development Notes

 * The css has to be read into the html so that it can be used on the popped-up print page.
 This can